eswarak/img-MMS/README.md

 ## <a id=using-image-mms-pattern></a> Using the ML Model MMS Example Edge Service with Deployment Pattern

-1. Register your edge node with Horizon to use the hello-mms pattern:
+1. Register your edge node with Horizon to use the image-tf-mms pattern:

 ```bash
 hzn register -p iportilla/pattern-image-ts-mms-amd64